weynandk/info_threefold/src/token/apps_wallets/3bot_app.md

 You can find available circles by pressing "My Spaces" -> and start typing a name or select from the proposed list.

 ## Support
-Here you can receive support on any questions related to the ThreeFold Network.
+Here you can receive support on any questions related to ThreeFold.

 ## Settings
 You can check your Secret Phrase here, change your pin code or remove your account in Advanced Settings tab.